Examples of Grace in the Bible and for Bookworms

-God’s patience allows us the chance to see examples of grace and mercy.
+God’s patience allows us the chance to see examples of grace and mercy in the Bible and in our lives.
 Without His love and patience, we would be in real trouble!
+His grace is evident throughout the lives of those in scripture and in the lives of each of us who believe today.

-From the beginning, God has patiently scattered examples of grace and mercy everywhere:
+From the beginning, God has patiently scattered examples of grace and mercy in the Bible:

 - The Garden?